Annual Report

 • Broaden access with the intention to engage more deeply with audiences who have traditionally experienced barriers to the outdoors.

-• Continue to evaluate the effects of this pilot and welcome feedback from the community on how we can improve.
+• Continue to evaluate the effects of this program and welcome feedback from the community on how we can improve.

-To increase access, the Garden offers 52 free days a year; free daily admission for Illinois educators, active-duty military personnel, and veterans; and participants in certain public benefit programs.
-In addition, the Equitable Admissions Pilot offers free admission year-round and free meeting space to organizations or affinity groups that meet two or more of the following criteria:
+To increase access, the Garden offers 52 free days a year; free daily admission for Illinois educators, active-duty military personnel, U.S. military reservists, former POWs, those with Tribal identification, and participants in certain public benefit programs.
+In addition, the Equitable Admissions program offers free admission year-round and free meeting space to organizations or affinity groups that meet two or more of the following criteria:

 • Current community partners and alumni of our Learning and Public Program initiatives*